RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Stuff/Creating a Guild Template.md

 Creating a Guild Template {#creatingaguildtemplate}
 =============
-- Execute the, `DiscordCoreAPI::Guilds::createGuildTemplateAsync()` function, while passing in a value of type `DiscordCoreAPI::CreateGuildTemplateData`, with a return value of type `auto` or `DiscordCoreAPI::GuildTemplateData`.
+- Execute the, `Guilds::createGuildTemplateAsync()` function, while passing in a value of type `CreateGuildTemplateData`, with a return value of type `auto` or `GuildTemplateData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp